S-7mza/project-dashboard-template/workshops/02_WORKSHOP_AGENDA_DATA_DISCOVERY.md

 Technical Data Discovery — Agenda (detailed)

 Duration: 90–120 minutes (may be run per source)
-Attendees: Data owners, ETL engineers, BI developers, PM
+Attendees: Data owners, ETL engineers, BI developers

 1. Objective & scope (10 min)
 - Confirm goals, KPIs in scope, and what we must deliver from this session.